Twinklebear/spline-viewer/README.md

 ## Running and Loading Curves

-To run the program and specify some curves or data files to load on the command line you can run through cargo with arguments to the program following a second --
+To run the program and specify some curves or data files to load on the command line you can run through cargo with arguments to the program following a second `--` or run the program directly.
+Examples of each JSON curve format can be found in the examples.

 ```
-cargo run --release -- <list of .json files>
+./spline-viewer <list of .json files>
 ```

 You can also pass -h as an argument to print the program options.